On the convergence of proximal gradient methods for convex simple bilevel optimization: Simulations

-It is also worth noting that \refadabim* is not sensitive to the choice of initial stepsizes \(\alpha_{-1}\) and \(\alpha_0\), as the stepsize is automatically adjusted during the initial iteration.
-In all the simulations, the parameter \(\nu = 0.98\) was used, and the parameter \(\alpha_{\rm max}\) appearing in \eqref{eq:adabim:alphk*_0} of \refadabim* was set as a large constant; as remarked before, it is only of theoretical significance.
+It is also worth noting that \refadabim* is not sensitive to the choice of initial stepsize \(\alpha_0\), as future values are automatically adjusted during the iterations.
+In all the simulations, the parameter \(\nu = 0.99\) was used, and the parameter \(\alpha_{\rm max}\) appearing in \eqref{eq:adabim:alphk*_0} of \refadabim* was set as a large constant; as remarked before, it is only of theoretical significance.
 As we will see, the same parameter in \solodov{} is instead crucial for dictating the algorithmic performance.
 These facts are better detailed in the following brief description of the algorithms compared against in the simulations.